 A more agile, adaptable budgeting is needed which forecasts intended outcomes but releases funds only on indicators of progress.
 Welcome to Lean Agile Budgeting.
 The SAFe (Scaled Agile Framework) has good guidance on how to re-design your budgeting process in accordance with the inspect-adapt nature of agile lean businesses.

 The nature of this change is best described with the Dragon’s Den TV show in which entrepreneurs pitch their ideas based on a 5 slide presentation to investors.
 In fact, companies like Adobe and Nestlé have now implemented an internal Dragon’s Den and incremental funding, frequent pivot or continual style evaluation of funding streams in their companies.
 Companies essentially shift from funding projects to funding the team, and evaluating their progress towards mutually agreed objectives via ‘Hypothesize’ – ‘Build’ – ‘Measure’ – ‘Learn’.
 There is still a lean business case (pitch deck) for every larger piece of work this team undertakes, which is reviewed, prioritised and incrementally funded based on what is learned.

-There are 3 more areas of inefficiencies that I’ll be exploring further in my next post: The Analysis Trap, The Prioritisation Trap and The Administration Trap – and if you’d like to learn more about how to avoid and overcome these traps, then join us for our one of our upcoming SAFe Product Owner / Product Manager 4.6 courses.
+If you’d like to learn more about how to avoid and overcome these traps, then join us for one of our upcoming SAFe Product Owner / Product Manager courses.